nyghtowl/Code_Name_Jeeves/README.md

 To Do:

-- Use random parameter to maintain split and chance test train split to take place after vectorized

-- Fix - get feature names is incorrect right now because vectorize and get features taking place after split...

 - Improve features
     - Pass subject and body through model
     - Has date in text body
     - combine subject with body words (also run with separate models)

-- get new data to test teh validity of the classifier
+- get new data to test the validity of the classifier

 - Improve code for producing the model and plot results to compare
     - Grid Search again to improve parameters
-    - show cross val scores

 - Improve models
     - Find an output for comparison of models